joewww/deadmanSwitch/README.md

 `$ truffle install && truffle compile && truffle test`

-**Note: you may want to update the beneficiary & contract addresses in these files:**
+**Note: you may want to update the beneficiary & contract addresses in these files if you are deploying your own contract for testing:**

  - test/TestDeadmanSwitch.js
  - contracts/DeadmanSwitch.sol